lnnrtwttkhn/bibliography/README.md

 ## References and acknowledgements

-The following links have helped me to create my own bibliography repo (thank you, internet!):
+The following links have helped me to create my own bibliography repo (thank you, internet! :pray:):

 * [How to manage a bibliography like the Context Lab at Dartmouth College, USA](https://github.com/ContextLab/CDL-bibliography)
 * [How to cite an article from arXiv using bibtex](https://tex.stackexchange.com/a/311325)